portier/portier-broker/README.rst

 This should fetch and install the Portier broker.
 The binary is installed into ``~/.cargo/bin/`` by default.
-Running the `portier-broker` binary requires a short configuration file, an example of which is provided as ``test.json``.
+Running the `portier-broker` binary requires a short configuration file.
+An example is provided in ``config.toml.dist``.
-You may also want to refer to the output of ``portier-broker --help``.

 .. _installed: https://doc.rust-lang.org/book/getting-started.html